romac/malachite/docs/development-proposals/accountability.md

   - it would allow us to shield the consensus engine against all attacks on safety, since we could generate evidence for forensics
 - Cons
   - out-of-the-box, Tendermint consensus does not support provable amnesia evidence.
 However, we have developed a slight adaptations of Tendermint (roughly speaking, it adds one additional round field to votes), that would make amnesia provable.
 (It doesn't involve extra steps or performance penalties, but this is actually a Pro)
-  - our solution doesn't necessarily help with the "fix misconfigurations" issue as it only produces evidence when we have conflicting commits
+  - our solution doesn't necessarily help with the "fix misconfigurations" issue, as it only produces evidence when we have conflicting commits

 ## Conclusions

 We argue that a mild form of incentivization is useful to stabilize the system and keep it operational.
 Such incentivization scheme must be based on provable data.
-Based on these two requirements we suggest that the consensus engines may collect two types of evidence.
+Based on these two requirements, we suggest that the consensus engines may collect two types of evidence.
 We strongly are in favor of "double vote" evidence and recommend to the Starknet community to agree on an incentivization scheme that is acceptable for users and node operators.
 We are also in favor of considering "amnesia" evidence, although this perhaps needs a broader discussion.